ahsdile/canvas-lms-reorder-dashboard-courses-plugin/README.md

 Canvas has finally added this functionality in their beta release and will push it to the production environment on December 8th.
 This plug-in will then become obsolete.

-The new API for this has been available for quite some time but had no effect an had a warning that it was not finalized yet.
+The new API for this has been available for quite some time but had no effect and had a warning that it was not finalized yet.
 For that reason, this plug-in saves its data via the Canvas `custom_data` API instead of the `dashboard_positions` API.
 Removing this plug-in from your script will *NOT* remove the old data from Canvas.
 Therefore I've created two versions of the scripts that will gradually delete this data as users log in to their dashboard.

+**UPDATE:** It seems that that the reordering is still a bit buggy in Canvas.
+You can safely use version 0.2 until it becomes stable.

 ### v0.1.1